Physical-Context AI.

 Product-Market Fit

-Validated.
 High demand confirmed through 13 enterprise buyer interviews across multi-national multi-location retail markets.
-Buyers confirmed <50% of decisions are data-driven—a clear market gap.
+Buyers confirmed <50% of decisions are data-driven, a clear market gap.

 Big Data Dependency

 Reliable spatial intelligence requires large-scale, longitudinal datasets aggregated across multiple regions and retail sectors.
-Without sufficient client adoption—and the data breadth it generates—outputs risk distribution bias, concept drift, knowledge cutoffs, and regional skew.
-Elysium’s value scales with adoption, not in isolation.
+Without sufficient client adoption, and the data breadth it generates, outputs risk distribution bias, concept drift, knowledge cutoffs, and regional skew.

 Stakeholder Friction